 The economic position of the College is closely tied to that of Oakland County and the State of Michigan as it relates to property tax revenues and state appropriations.
-Oakland County's property tax values stabilized in 2016 and began to increase in the years since then but current rates still result in property tax revenues lower than their peak ten years ago.
+Oakland County's property tax values stabilized in 2016 and began to increase in the years since then but current rates still result in property tax revenues lower than their peak over 10 years ago.

-Student enrollment has been decreasing over the past several years, a factor closely related to the improvement in the economy and lower unemployment.
-In 2021, the enrollment stabilized for fall, winter and summer terms increasing by less than 1 percent.
-Student contact hours were 328,605 for fiscal year 2021, 326,095 for fiscal year 2020, and 337,096 for fiscal year 2019.
-Annually, since 2018, the Board of Trustees has approved a modest 2 percent increase in the In-district and Out of District tuition rates.
+Student enrollment has been decreasing over the past several years, a factor closely related to the improvement in the economy and lower unemployment as well as declining high school graduates.
+In 2022, enrollment decreased by 7.8 percent after stabilizing in 2021.
+Student contact hours were 303,087 for fiscal year 2022, 328,605 for fiscal year 2021, and 326,095 for fiscal year 2020.
+For the past several years, beginning each fall term, the Board of Trustees has approved a modest 2-3% percent increase in the Indistrict and Out of District tuition rates.
 The College charges students by billable contact hour, a methodology approved by the Board of Trustees beginning with fall 2016.
-When this methodology was implemented, the Board of Trustees also eliminated the Out of State/International tuition rate and now these students are billed at Out of District rates.

-State appropriations are expected to be stable for the next fiscal year but future year declines may be inevitable depending on the length of economic disruption due to the Coronavirus pandemic.
+State appropriations are currently expected to be stable for the next fiscal year or have a slight increase but the College continues to monitor possible decreases in the future due to economic conditions and inflation.

-Payroll and related expenses represent approximately 66.0 percent, 67.0 percent and 65.4 percent of the total operating expenses reported on the June 30, 2021, 2020, and 2019 statement of revenue, expenses, and changes in net position.
-The College anticipates that payroll costs will reflect annual incremental increases.
+Payroll and related expenses represent approximately 57.5 percent, 66.0 percent and 67.0 percent of the total operating expenses reported on the June 30, 2022, 2021, and 2020 statement of revenue, expenses, and changes in net position.
+In 2022, however, the decrease is a direct result of the reduction in benefit expenses related to pension and OPEB at year end due to the significant decrease in Net pension and OPEB liabilities.
+The College anticipates that future payroll costs will reflect annual incremental increases.
 The College anticipates an increase in benefit costs as a result of the increase in the mandatory hard cap dollar amount that public employers are required to fund toward employee health benefits and the increased contribution requirements for MPSERS.

-The College reacted swiftly and decisively to continue providing quality educational resources to students over the past 16 months during the Coronavirus pandemic.
-We continue to increase on-line and remote offerings but will return to our campuses in the fall.
-At this time, the continued future economic impact of the Coronavirus pandemic with variants of the virus remain uncertain but the College will continue to follow the guidance of the CDC and local government and closely monitor the impact on College operations.
+As we find our way out of the pandemic, the College and other educational institutions in the U.S. are faced with new challenges including enrollment declines, less college-aged students, increased competition for students and economic challenges.
+The College reacted swiftly and decisively to continue providing quality educational resources to students over the past couple years during the Coronavirus pandemic.
+We continue to increase on-line and remote offerings but are also back on our campuses with in-person classes.
+The College faces enrollment and economic challenges but will continue to forecast for the future and closely monitor the impact on College operations.